Breast Cancer Rehabilitation

 How long will breast cancer rehabilitation take?

-The length of cancer rehabilitation varies depending on when therapy is initiated, the severity of symptoms and the patient’s goals for rehabilitation.
-Therapy services are often coordinated with the patient’s current treatment regimen in order to maximize tolerance and convenience as well as to improve function.
-A typical frequency may be one to two times per week and could last for several weeks or a few months in order to maximize progress and functional outcomes.
+The length of cancer rehabilitation varies depending on when you start therapy, the severity of your symptoms and your goals for rehabilitation.
+We’ll often coordinate your therapy services with your current treatment regimen in order to maximize tolerance and convenience, as well as to improve function.
+Typically, you’ll visit one to two times per week for several weeks or a few months in order to boost your progress and overall outcome.

 Cancer Rehabilitation

-Cleveland Clinic cancer rehabilitation is a comprehensive, multi-disciplinary approach to the evaluation and treatment of patients diagnosed with various forms of cancer.
-Individualized therapy sessions, a variety of treatment techniques and evidence based practice are utilized in order to maximize the benefits of exercise throughout the disease process.
-Cancer rehabilitation can address functional issues such as weakness, soft tissue tightness, joint stiffness, fatigue and swelling or edema.
-Therapists are available in multiple treatment settings including: pre-operative, post-operative, acute care, home health, inpatient and outpatient rehabilitation.
-Therapy staff work in conjunction with the medical team to design components of a survivorship care plan in order to optimize overall functional outcomes.
+Cleveland Clinic cancer rehabilitation is a comprehensive, team-based approach to the evaluation and treatment of people diagnosed with various forms of cancer.
+Individualized therapy sessions, a variety of treatment techniques and evidence-based practice are utilized in order to maximize the benefits of exercise throughout the disease process.
+Cancer rehabilitation can address functional issues such as weakness, soft tissue tightness, joint stiffness, fatigue and swelling (edema).
+Outpatient therapy staff works with the medical team to design components of a survivorship care plan in order to enhance overall functional outcomes.

 Who would benefit from cancer rehabilitation?

-Cancer rehabilitation is appropriate for individuals undergoing the following medical management:
+Cancer rehabilitation is appropriate for people undergoing the following medical management:

 - Radiation therapy and chemotherapy.

-Therapy services are also appropriate to address ongoing exercise and wellness needs as well as to provide recommendations for hospice needs/services.
+Therapy services can also address ongoing exercise and wellness needs, as well as provide recommendations for hospice needs or services.

 What does cancer rehabilitation involve?

-After a thorough evaluation and development of a plan of care, treatment often consists of:
+After a thorough evaluation and development of a care plan, treatment often consists of:

-- Survivorship care plan (exercise, wellness, bone health).
+- A survivorship care plan (exercise, wellness, bone health).

 - Joint, soft tissue and scar mobilization.